RyuZinOh/github-streaks/README.md

 <samp>
-    safal's working directory for his customization only!
+    Safal's working directory for his customization only!
 </samp>